 - 1. Advising and assisting current and potential OASIS SB customers regarding the technical scope of OASIS SB and the overall attributes of the OASIS SB Program - 2.
 Promoting customer use of the OASIS SB contract - 3.
 Being ultimately responsible for ensuring that all reporting information required under OASIS SB is provided accurately, thoroughly and timely - 4.
-Being ultimately responsible for all performance issues related to OASIS SB and task orders awarded under OASIS SB - Attending all OASIS SB Program Management Review (PMR) Meetings and other OASIS SB meetings as scheduled
+Being ultimately responsible for all performance issues related to OASIS SB and task orders awarded under OASIS SB - 5.
+Ensuring at least one of the Key Personnel attends all OASIS SB Program Management Review (PMR) Meetings and other OASIS SB meetings as scheduled